 Minor Injury Overreaction: The books mention that creatures with Healing Factor battling the New German Republic would generally fight until they were low on health, then flee, wait a couple hours, and pounce fully healed on the weakened soldiers.
 This worked fine until the NGR started issuing soldiers rail guns that fired rounds made from Uranium, which negated said healing abilities.
 The enemy would invariably freak out upon realizing their injuries weren't healing like they should be, and became easy pickings.

-Mini Mecha: The sourcebooks themselves note that a number of nominal powered armor designs are in fact Mini Mecha.
+Mini-Mecha: The sourcebooks themselves note that a number of nominal powered armor designs are in fact Mini-Mecha, where the pilot sits in the body of the armor and operates the arms and legs with controls.

 The Minion Master: The Shifter class is a magic user that focuses on dimensional teleportation and Summon Magic.
 They can contact and attempt to control supernatural beings via a battle of wills (and if this fails, they can attempt to overpower the creature by more conventional means).
 Unlike D&D summon spells, there is no time limit, though the book suggests forming short term contracts, as forcing a demonic being to remain under a Puny Earthling's control for an extended period is likely to hazardous to said mortal's health.

-More Dakka: Parodied in the Rifter 9 1/2 with "Giga-Damage," a new set of rules which poked fun at the claims that Rifts is all about Munchkinism and Power Gaming, with weapons that were literally millions of times more powerful that anything else found in the books.
+More Dakka: Parodied in the Rifter 9 1/2 with Giga-Damage, a new set of rules which poked fun at the claims that Rifts is all about Munchkinism and Power Gaming.
+It featured comically oversized weapons that were literally millions of times more powerful than anything else found in the books.

 Muggles Do It Better: Offensive magic and psionics is roughly equal to technological weaponry in per-shot damage, but not nearly as quick and easy as pulling a trigger.
 (A mage/psionic usually gets two or three attacks per round with their powers, but whereas mundane attack methods often allow three or four.
 Power armor/vehicular combat training and the appropriate suit/vehicle stacks a couple more on top of that.)
 It's much harder to 'reload' when you run out of PPE/ISP than it is to carry spare E-clips to boot.
 Smart wizards therefore almost always carry technological weapons for killing things, and use their magic more to shape or prepare the battlefield.